 This "crisis of faith" came at the end of my college career, when it was already a scary and confusing time.
 "Where will I get a job?
 Will I be good in this field of work?
 Where will I live?
 What do I really want out of life?" were all questions that filled my mind at that time.

 Fast-forward a few months.
 I did get a teaching job (back in the Chicago burbs where I grew up), and got settled back in my hometown.
-Still not completely back to the point with God that I was in high school, yet still committed to serving Him and seeking Him with all my heart, I began another rough season
+Still not completely back to the point with God that I was in high school, yet still committed to serving Him and seeking Him with all my heart, I began another rough season.

 One day, though, my faith began to return.
 I hit a cracking point and told God that I had no better choice than to trust Him and His goodness.
 That has been my mantra since then.
+If you cannot trust God, whom can you trust?

 God slowly brought an amazing group of girlfriends around me, and we developed deep friendships that involved being honest about what we were going through, and praying for each other about everything.
 God was active in our lives, and as He changed us, answered our prayers, and taught us things, we were living examples of His goodness to one another.
 Those friends held me up and I was able to do the same for them.